 On the initial review I felt badly about putting DeVita so far down in the pack, BUT we got it right at the end of a summer and it didn’t get a lot of facetime, literally.
 BUT that’s the point.

 I’m unwilling to put a sunscreen on my kids for long days at the pool that isn’t supposed to be water resistant, so we didn’t use it much.

 It’s a moisturizer, intended for facial use I would think.
 That’s why they used micronized zinc oxide, to go on clear.
 Micronized is NOT nano-sized and most research says it’s perfectly safe, doesn’t absorb through the skin, still protects from UVA and UVB rays (although slightly differently because the size of the particles affects zinc’s interaction with the sun’s rays).

-If you’re looking for a daily facial moisturizer with SPF, then I think DeVita would be a great choice, and I’d buy the larger size because the savings are immense!
+If you’re looking for a daily facial moisturizer with SPF, then I think DeVita would be a great choice.

 We’ve had Raw Elements as one of our favorites for a couple years, and they’ve been adding to their line quite a bit recently and moving away from plastics as much as possible.